Take MOT tester annual training and assessments

 - your own VTS

-Disciplinary action can be taken against you and it can affect your tester status if you don’t pass an assessment during the training year.
+DVSA can take disciplinary action against you if you don’t pass an assessment during the training year, and it can affect your tester status.

 You have to pay to take the assessment.
 The prices are set by training providers.